If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 Summary: When you're sued for debt, you don't have time waste.
 Trying to ignore your debt won't make it go away.
-If Blitt & Gaines are coming after you for debt collection, make a defense with SoloSuit.
+If you're being sued by Blitt & Gaines, you can negotiate a debt settlement.
+Just be sure to understand who Blitt and Gaines represents, assess your collection risk, and clearly communicate your situation to negotiate a lower settlement with Blitt & Gaines.

 Oh no!
-You've been sued by Blitt & Gaines and now you're wondering how to win.
+You've been sued by Blitt & Gaines and now you're wondering how to resolve the lawsuit.

-Getting slapped with a debt collection lawsuit can be paralyzing.
+Getting sued for debt can feel paralyzing.
 But you can't afford to stick your head in the sand.
 Ignoring your legal problems won't make them go away.
 They'll only get worse.

-Instead, you need to attack your lawsuit head-on.
+Instead, you need to address your lawsuit head-on.
 That isn't easy.
-Luckily, SoloSuit is here to guide you through your debt collection lawsuit.
+Luckily, SoloSuit is here to guide you through the journey of negotiating with Blitt and Gaines to settle your debt and resolve the lawsuit.

-Blitt & Gaines is a debt collection agency based in Wheeling, Illinois.
-They stylize themselves as “debt collection attorneys,” but don't let that scare you.
-They're just a normal collector working in America's $14 trillion debt industry.
-They're a medium-sized firm that collects debt for some major names, including CapitalOne.
+Yes, Blitt & Gaines is a legit debt collection law firm based in Wheeling, Illinois that works in America's $14 trillion debt industry.
+It's a medium-sized firm that collects debt for some major names, including CapitalOne.

-The company was founded in 1993.
-Since then, the firm has gobbled up smaller-sized companies.
+Blitt & Gaines was founded in 1993.
+Since then, the firm has aquired several up smaller-sized firms.
 As a result, Blitt & Gaines now has branches in Indiana, Iowa, Kansas, Missouri, and Wisconsin.
-Their corporate HQ is located at 775 Corporate Woods Parkway, Vernon Hills, IL 60061.
+Its corporate HQ is located at 775 Corporate Woods Parkway, Vernon Hills, IL 60061.

 Worried that Blitt & Gaines might be a scam?
-They're not, unfortunately.
+It's not.
 This lawsuit is the real deal.
 If you aren't prepared, you may find yourself in serious trouble.
+So, don't delay.
+Be sure to act fast to resolve the lawsuit.

 Use SoloSuit to respond to debt collection attorneys in 15 minutes.